jeniyat/cse_5521_AU20/programming_homeworks/HW_4_programming/readme.md

 We provide starter code to read the provided matlab file into Python/Numpy arrays.

-The data for each trial consists of a sequence of brain images that we have flattened into a feature vector X. Your task is to train a linear classifier that outputs, y.
+The data for each trial consists of a sequence of brain images that we have flattened into a feature vector X. Your task is to train a classifier that outputs, y.
 The values of y are: {+1,-1}, which correspond to whether the subject was first shown a picture or a sentence during the trial.
 More details on the dataset are included in the comments of the starter code.

 # Logistic Regression (10 points)